uclanelsonlab/nl-rna-seq_wf/README.md

 3. **Reference File Errors**:
    - Ensure all reference files are accessible
    - Verify file formats and integrity

+4. **Channel Input Errors** (Fixed in v1.1.0):
+   - All input channel mismatches have been resolved
+   - Reference file handling has been optimized
+   - Duplicate output channel issues have been fixed

 ## 📈 Performance